Gamingarc16/instadowply/README.md

 ```
 Save and Exit (Ctrl+S , Ctrl +X)

-# USE THIS AT YOUR OWN RISK
+# USE THIS WITH CAUTION
+ * Try to use a alt/spare/burner account for this script just for safety, Don't use your main account.
  * The Reels might get a little not to your liking after some time (4-7 Days) so keep opening the Insta and like/save/share/repost the stuff you like to recalibrate the algorithm.
- * Also try to use a alt/spare/burner account for this script just for safety, Don't use your main account.
+ * I have used this script for quite some time and downloaded around 2000+ reels as you can see in the image on top.
 # Script Updates
 * Fixed a bug in the script in which the reels tab get stuck in 10-12 count
 * Improved download speed and added asynchronous downloads.